 Tell your local Wildlife Trust about your sighting!

 Find your local Trust here to report your sighting through their website.
 If your local Trust does not collect sightings, then there are a number of local and/or national groups that you can report it to:

 If you have spotted a whale, dolphin or porpoise, these records can be submitted to the Sea Watch Foundation.

-If you have spotted a basking shark, you can report it The Wildlife Trusts’ Basking Shark Project.
+If you have spotted a basking shark, you can report it to the Marine Conservation Society.

 Seal sightings can be reported to The Cornwall Seal Group (for those in Cornwall and the South West), which also provides information on how to tell which species you may have spotted.
 For all other sightings please report them to your local Wildlife Trust.

 Jellyfish or turtle sightings can be reported to the Marine Conservation Society.